 Now that we’ve got that out of the way, let me tell you where you can find FDA approved special effects contact lenses so you can get that perfect look out of your cosplay outfit.

 FDA approved colored contact lenses

 When I think about novelty colored contact lense there is only one place that comes to mind which I truly trust and that place is Lens.com.

 Lens.com is one of the leading online retailers when it comes to contact lenses.
 They are also one of the pioneers, founded in 1995 they are a New Orleans-based retailers with one of the best selections available out there.
 That includes their selection of special effects contact lenses which include over 100 different designs for you to pick from.

-In this massive selection, you will find contact lenses that have been inspired by movies such as Star Wars, Twilight, Avatar, Underworld and many more.
-You will also find lenses inspired from anime such as Naruto, Bleach and more.
-Aside from movie and anime-inspired ones, you will also find a wide range of glow in the dark, cat eye, zombie, vampires, monsters and other creepy characters.
+In this massive selection, you will find contact lenses that have been inspired by movies such as Star Wars, Twilight, Avatar, Underworld, and many more.
+You will also find lenses inspired by anime such as Naruto, Bleach, and more.
+Aside from movie and anime-inspired ones, you will also find a wide range of glow in the dark, cat eye, zombie, vampires, monsters, and other creepy characters.

 Lens.com also carries the larger scleral contact lenses in which provides you with a larger contact lens that goes way beyond traditional contact lenses and gives you a much creepier look by covering the sclera which is the white part of your eye.
 These scleral lenses give you the ability to completely change your eye color such as making them completely black.
 Or make your pupils appear to be much larger.

 If you require a prescription to correct your vision you will have to check each lens design that you are interested in to see if that specific lens design is available in your prescription parameters.
 Lenses that are available in a prescription, are available in the power ranges between +4.00 to -6.00.